bipsydev/SDL2_LilyEngine/README.md

 		virtual void init(string title) = 0;

-		// Main game loop, runs every frame: virtual bool event(SDL_Event* event) = 0;	// react to an event passed to the game, and return true if the event was caught virtual void update() = 0;			// update game variables based in events/input/etc virtual void render() = 0;			// render graphics output for the frame
+		// Main game loop, runs every frame: virtual bool event(SDL_Event& event) = 0;	// react to an event passed to the game, and return true if the event was caught virtual void update() = 0;			// update game variables based in events/input/etc virtual void render() = 0;			// render graphics output for the frame